 Present clear recommendations for content creation, delivery and governance that meet business goals and user needs for current and relevant information, advice and direction, procedures to follow, and relationship building.

 Design and manage a workflow that defines the people, processes and timelines required for effective content creation, delivery and governance.

 Help online readers to find information, solve problems and complete tasks by publishing effectively written original content and sourcing relevant curated material.

 Deliver quality accessible, branded content consistently across selected digital channels that is appropriate for the target audience.

 Develop policies, standards and guidelines for the maintenance of content accuracy, consistent brand messaging and user engagement that complies with relevant law, industry standards and business best practices.

 Conduct a retrospective review using qualitative data and evidence from web analytics to measure the impact of a content strategy on business outcomes.

 Identify and address the implicit and explicit biases of self, team members and audience in order to curate socially, culturally and environmentally sensitive content that strengthens brand equity.

 There is a growing demand for media and digital communication specialists.
-Graduates from this program may find employment in the media and digital communications fields with positions such as junior digital strategists, junior content strategists, digital marketing strategists, content analysts, digital content co-ordinators and content specialists.
+Graduates from this program may find employment in the media and digital communications fields with positions such as junior digital strategist, junior content strategist, digital marketing strategist, content analyst, digital content co-ordinator and content specialist.

 Every attempt is made to ensure that information contained on this website is current and accurate.
 Humber reserves the right to correct any error or omission, modify or cancel any course, program, fee, timetable or campus location at any time without prior notice or liability to users or any other Person.